 Practically any item you can think of is available for purchase online today – and distribution centres are busy.
 With more packages to process than ever before, conventional distinctions between parcel and letter are being challenged, putting strain on distributors’ established workflows.

-Now, with the increase in global retail e-commerce – average worldwide sales are expected to keep growing above 10 % in the coming years, according to eMarketer – combined with a fiercely competitive market where senders are shipping items in smaller and smaller packaging, rest mail is becoming a growing issue for Courier, Express, and Parcel (CEP) providers.
+Now, with the increase in global retail e-commerce – average worldwide sales are expected to keep growing above 10 percent in the coming years, according to eMarketer – combined with a fiercely competitive market where senders are shipping items in smaller and smaller packaging, rest mail is becoming a growing issue for Courier, Express and Parcel (CEP) providers.